 November 13 and 14

-After a day lounging round the hotel pool, a driver took them for a tour around Cape Town before they dined Somerset West, a suburb 30 miles away.
+After a day lounging round the hotel pool, a driver took them for a tour around Cape Town before they dined in Somerset West, a suburb 30 miles away.
 On the way back to their hotel, their driver, Zola Tongo, took the couple to the township of Gugulethu.

 While their silver Volkswagen Sharan paused at a traffic light two armed men approached the car and started banging on the windows.

-With a gun pointed to his head, Mr Dewani said he handed over their digital camera, his £2,000 Rado watch, mobile phone, £500 cash and Mrs Dewani’s jewellery, including her engagement ring.
+With a gun pointed to his head, Mr Dewani said he handed over their digital camera, his £2,000 Rado watch, mobile phone, £500 in cash and Mrs Dewani’s jewellery, including her engagement ring.

 Mr Dewani said Mr Tongo was pulled out of the car and a few minutes later, despite trying to save his sobbing wife, he was bundled out as well.
-Dumped uninjured a township, Mr Dewani said he banged on some nearby shacks to raise the alarm.A police helicopter was scrambled to find his wife, and her body was discovered the taxi the next morning.
+Dumped uninjured in a township, Mr Dewani said he banged on some nearby shacks to raise the alarm.A police helicopter was scrambled to find his wife, and her body was discovered in the taxi the next morning.

 November 16 and 17